Social policy of the Obama administration: HIV

 Obama has encouraged Democrats to reach out to evangelicals and other religious groups.
 In December 2006, he joined Sen. Sam Brownback (R-KS) at the "Global Summit on AIDS and the Church" organized by church leaders Kay and Rick Warren.
 Together with Warren and Brownback, Obama took an HIV test, as he had done in Kenya less than four months earlier.
 He encouraged "others in public life to do the same" and not be ashamed of it.
 Addressing over 8,000 United Church of Christ members in June 2007, Obama challenged "so-called leaders of the Christian Right" for being "all too eager to exploit what divides us."

+As president, Obama lifted a travel ban that previously prohibited HIV-positive people from entering the United States.

 Drugs

 In May 2008, a campaign spokesman for presidential candidate Obama told the San Francisco Chronicle that he would end DEA raids on medical marijuana suppliers in states with their own laws.
 President Obama's Attorney General, Eric Holder, said in March 2009 that the DEA would only raid medical marijuana suppliers which violated both state and federal laws.
 However, by April 2012, the Obama administration was exceeding the Bush administration's number of raids on medical marijuana, including a high-profile raid of Oaksterdam University.
 Legislators from five states sent an open letter to the Obama administration urging them to stop interfering with state law-abiding marijuana dispensaries.

+In 2014, Obama said that pot is not more dangerous than alcohol.

+Healthcare

+In 2010, Obama signed the Affordable Care Act.